 Asafoetida (Hing) - Asafoetida is the dried sap from the roots of Ferula plants used for both culinary and medicinal purposes.
 It is technically a gum-resin, with a soft yellow hue and strong, pungent odor.

-However, the ground variety sold in stores is made from the seeds, pod and all.
-It has a piney, fruity and slightly menthol-like flavor that is used in both savory and sweet recipes.
+However, the ground variety sold in stores is made from seeds, pod, and all.
+It has a piney, fruity, and slightly menthol-like flavor that is used in both savory and sweet recipes.

 Popular Spice Blends

 As a special bonus, I thought it appropriate to share a few popular spice blends used in Indian cooking as well.
 All are easily available at Indian grocers, online or can be made at home.

 Chole Masala - Chole masala is the spice mix used to season chana masala and Punjabi Chole, popular Indian chickpea curries.
 Chana masala is the name of the dish, but the spice blend is sometimes referred to by the dish's name.
 The recipe will vary from region and household, but it typically includes turmeric, coriander powder, garam masala, Kashmiri red chili powder, fennel powder, amchur, and fenugreek leaves.

 Chaat Masala - Chaat masala is a zingy, tangy, and slightly spicy spice mix used most often as a finishing touch on salads, chaats (savory Indian snacks), curries, and dals.
 It is a combination of cumin, coriander, fennel, amchur, black pepper, ginger, ajwain seeds, dried mint, and asafetida (hing).
 There are instances where it is used as a spice in cooking, but the flavors truly shine when added at the very end.